Richard Marcone: Rieti

 On 31 January 2019, he joined Rieti.

 Ternana

-On 13 September 2019 he joined Ternana on a one-year contract.
+On 13 September 2019, Marcone joined Ternana on a one-year contract.

 Potenza

-On 18 November 2020, Marcone signed for Serie C club Potenza as a free transfer, re-joining his former Rieti boss Ezio Capuano, and making his debut on the same day in an away game against Palermo.
+On 18 November 2020, he signed for Serie C club Potenza, as a free transfer, re-joining his former Rieti boss Ezio Capuano, and making his debut on the same day in an away game against Palermo.

 Avellino

-On 7 July 2022, he joined Avellino on a two-year deal.
+On 7 July 2022, Marcone joined Avellino on a two-year deal.

 Parma

-On 10 January 2025, Marcone joined Serie A club Parma.
+On 10 January 2025, he joined Serie A club Parma.

 International career

 In January 2013, Marcone received his first Italy U20 call-up for a training camp and a triangular tournament between U21, U20 and U19.
-However, he withdrew and replaced by Alfred Gomis of Torino.
-Previously he once received a call-up to a goalkeeper training camp in 2008, and younger than 17 out of 23 participant.
+However, he withdrew and was replaced by Alfred Gomis of Torino.
+Marcone once received a call-up to a goalkeeper training camp in 2008, and was younger than 17 out of the 23 participants.